Be Mindful of Your Background

 Family members or pets can be a major distraction if they wander into your frame while you're speaking.
 If you can, make your call from a room with a closed door, and put a sign outside beforehand reminding people that you will be on a call at a certain time.
 If you're unable to isolate yourself, try to make calls with your back to a wall so that no one needs to walk behind you as they cross the room.
 If you have a furry friend who just can't resist cuddling you while you work, put them in a closed room or distract them with a toy or long-lasting treat before you begin.
 Of course, working from home has it's challenges and consider the audience on the call.
 Many won't mind the occasional child or the pet – but many will mind the pet barking.

 The virtual platform is here to stay.
 We will be continuing to conduce business in the new “hybrid era.”
 Be sure you move forward professionally in this new chapter.

 Please be sure to visit http://www.corporatespeechsolutions.com to read more articles on virtual communication.
 You may also visit our YouTube channel- Simply enter Jayne Latz in the search box to view our weekly one minute video tips.
 At Corporate Speech Solutions “we help you say it better.”

-Article Source: http://EzineArticles.com/6892466
+Article Source: https://EzineArticles.com/expert/Jayne_Latz/38794